kanglicheng/code-school/course/readings/dev-seup.md

 brew install rbenv

 # add to the PATH (rbenv commands are now available from terminal)
+# .bashrc is the file that contains all of our terminal settings
 echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc

 # initialize rbenv everytime you open a new console window (otherwise our system ruby version will take over when we start a new terminal session)